HyperTesto/hypertesto.me/content/blog/how-to-parse-partial-dates-in-java/index.en.md

 Notice that:
 - `parseDefaulting` takes a `ChronoField` and a value.
 In this example, I've hard-coded a `0`, but you should use some meaningful constant; I like to use [LocalTime](https://docs.oracle.com/javase/8/docs/api/java/time/LocalTime.html) for this.
-- I also added an explicit timezone (UTC), try to omit it and compare the output (assuming you are in a different timezone than UTC)
+- I also added an explicit timezone (UTC), try to omit it and compare the output (assuming you’re in a different timezone than UTC)

 This is almost everything we need to finally parse dates with optional parts.

 ## Instant class with optional parts
-With all the information that we have now, it's very easy: all we need is to define the optional part in the pattern string and play with `parseDefaulting`.
+With all the information that we have now, it's almost effortless: all we need is to define the optional part in the pattern string and play with `parseDefaulting`.

 That's what I've come up with to handle the different semantics of `--from` and `--to` in my use case: